iotresearchunisa/IoT-MCU-IDS/App/README.md

 3. **Python**: ensure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/).

+4. **Conda**: ensure you have Conda installed on your system.
+You can download it from [conda.io](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 ## Steps to Configure Access to Google Drive
 ### 1. Create a CSV File on Google Drive
 1. Open your Google Drive.